-Trump's halt to WHO funding prompts condemnation as coronavirus cases near 2 million
+Trump's halt to WHO funding prompts condemnation as coronavirus cases pass 2 million

 EU foreign policy chief Josep Borrell said on Twitter: “Deeply regret U.S. decision to suspend funding to WHO.
 There is no reason justifying this move at a moment when their efforts are needed more than ever.”

-German Foreign Minister Heiko Maas said apportioning blame did not help.
-“The virus knows no borders,” he said in a tweet.

 New Zealand Prime Minister Jacinda Ardern said the WHO was essential to tackling the pandemic.
 “At a time like this when we need to be sharing information and we need to have advice we can rely on, the WHO has provided that,” she said.
-“We will continue to support it and continue to make our contributions.”

 Australian Prime Minister Scott Morrison said he sympathised with Trump’s criticisms of the WHO, especially its “unfathomable” support of re-opening China’s “wet markets”, where freshly slaughtered, and live, animals are sold.